IB PROGRAMME INFORMATION OVERVIEW

 AssessmentStudents take written examinations at the end of the programme, which are marked by external IB examiners.
 Students also complete assessment tasks in the school, which are either internally marked by teachers and then moderated by external moderators or sent directly to external examiners.

 Students who successfully complete the IB Diploma Programme earn an IB Diploma in addition to the SCPS diploma.
 55

 In SCPS, students may elect to complete the full IB Diploma Programme or take individual IB courses in areas of particular strength and high interest (to earn IB Certificates).
 Students are not required to enroll in the full IB Diploma Programme to take advantage of IB courses.

 QUALITY ASSURANCE & PROFESSIONAL LEARNING

 This is a challenging programme that demands the best from both motivated students and teachers.
 Schools can access an extensive package of IB professional development for teachers and administrators and commit to ongoing professional development.
 Schools are required to participate in an ongoing process of review and development, using standards and practices that apply to all IB World Schools. (information adapted from https://ibo.org/programmes/diploma-programme/)

 SCPS GSP Program Commitment Statement

 SCPS is committed to providing academic opportunities that are consistent with the research findings of how students learn.
-When a student applies for SCPS Signature Programs, we hope their goal is to commit to a program that strives to do the following: engage students in inquiry; provide opportunities for students to experiment and analyze information critically; encourage students to make conjectures and debate their validity; and enable students to solve problems both individually and collaboratively.
+When a student applies for SCPS Specialty Programs, we hope their goal is to commit to a program that strives to do the following: engage students in inquiry; provide opportunities for students to experiment and analyze information critically; encourage students to make conjectures and debate their validity; and enable students to solve problems both individually and collaboratively.
 We are dedicated to preparing and producing All Century Learners today for all of our tomorrows.